 - 1. Default tariffs to all tariff customers whose consumption is below 10 TJ will apply from 1 July 2001 to 30 June 2004.
 These default tariffs are "maximum prices".
 ActewAGL will have the ability to offer alternative tariffs under a competitive market. - 2.
 Default tariffs should be broadly cost reflective and will be based on ActewAGL's existing tariff structure.
 A price path will be determined for next 3 years. - 3.
 A review of the price path will be undertaken under special circumstances, either at the request of ActewAGL or the discretion of the Commission, to consider matters such as: - changes in ActewAGL's cost components such as the field price of natural gas or impacts of regulatory decisions on haulage rates, or impacts from capacity enhancement - any decision on consumption profiling that deems a profile other than the market profile that has been used for cost allocation - significant changes to ActewAGL's obligations and costs under new regulation and codes - changes in market circumstances that in the Commission's opinion warrant a review of price path. - 4.
 Where customers have accepted a competitive offer under a contestable gas retail market, they will be able to revert to ActewAGL's default tariffs without penalty once they have met their contractual obligations. - 5.
 ActewAGL will be able to pass through to customers costs associated with implementing full retail contestability (FRC) in addition to default prices set out under the price path.
-Costs associated with FRC include but are not limited to costs relating to market systems, increases in network charges and prudent costs incurred by ActewAGL.
+Costs associated with FRC include but are not limited to costs relating to market systems, increases in network charges, gas balancing charges and prudent costs incurred by ActewAGL.
 The Commission will determine a mechanism to recover these costs including an assessment of such costs. - 6.
+ActewAGL will be able to pass through to customers costs associated with changes to authorisation fees, taxes and imposts. - 7.
 ActewAGL will provide information relating to the development of a competitive gas retail market, if requested by the Commission.

-5.2 Draft price direction
+5.2 Price direction

-The Commission proposes to make a price direction in relation to gas supply services provided by ActewAGL (Table 5.1).
+The Commission has decided to make a price direction in relation to gas supply services provided by ActewAGL (Table 5.1).